bitgreen/bitgreen-node/pallets/carbon-credits/README.md

     /// The total_supply of the credits - this represents the total supply of the
     /// credits in the registry.
     pub total_supply: T::Balance,
-    /// The amount of tokens minted for this VCU pub minted: T::Balance,
+    /// The amount of tokens minted for this Carbon Credits pub minted: T::Balance,
-    /// The amount of tokens minted for this VCU pub retired: T::Balance,
+    /// The amount of tokens minted for this Carbon Credits pub retired: T::Balance,
 }
 ```

-A project can represent VCUs from multiple batches.
+A project can represent Carbon Creditss from multiple batches.
 For example a project can have 100 tokens of 2019 vintage and 200 tokens of 2020 vintage.
-In this case the project can package these two vintages to create a vcu token that has a supply of 300 tokens.
+In this case the project can package these two vintages to create a Carbon Credits token that has a supply of 300 tokens.
 These vintages can be represented inside a batchgroup, in this case, it is important to remember that the minting and retirement always gives priority to the oldest vintage.
 Example : in the above case of 300 tokens, when the originator mints 100 tokens, we first mint the oldest (2019) credits and only once the supply is exhausted we move on the next vintage, same for retirement.
 ### Asset Handler

-The VCU pallet depends a fungible asset handler that implements the fungibles trait like pallet-assets.
-The VCU pallet creates an AssetClass for each `vcu_id` and mints the amount of tokens to the respective account.
-The `asset_id` in the VCUDetail represents the asset created by the Asset Handler.
+The Carbon Credits pallet depends a fungible asset handler that implements the fungibles trait like pallet-assets.
+The Carbon Credits pallet creates an AssetClass for each `Carbon Credits_id` and mints the amount of tokens to the respective account.
+The `asset_id` in the Carbon CreditsDetail represents the asset created by the Asset Handler.

-We also rely on the Asset Handler to help the user manage these tokens, currently the user can only transfer these tokens, the other functions like burn/mint are gated to only be performed by the vcu pallet, this is to ensure the retired and supply count is always updated.
+We also rely on the Asset Handler to help the user manage these tokens, currently the user can only transfer these tokens, the other functions like burn/mint are gated to only be performed by the Carbon Credits pallet, this is to ensure the retired and supply count is always updated.

 ### Extrinsics